-The Min Delta FTM field indicates the minimum time between consecutive Fine Timing Measurement frames.
+The Min Delta FTM subfield indicates the minimum time between consecutive Fine Timing Measurement frames.
 It is measured from the start of a Fine Timing Measurement frame to the start of following Fine Timing Measurement frame, in units of 100 µs.
 The value 0 indicates no preference by the initiating STA and is not used by the responding STA.

-The Partial TSF Timer field in an initial Fine Timing Measurement frame indicates the partial value of the responding STA’s TSF timer at the start of the first burst instance of an FTM session.
-The responding STA’s TSF timer at the start of the first burst instance of an FTM session is limited to less than 62/64 of 65 536 Tus (<63 488 TUs) ahead of the TSF time at which the STA transmits the Fine Timing Measurement frame and 1/64 of 65 536 TUs earlier (inclusive) (≥1024 TUs) than the TSF time at which the STA transmits the Fine Timing Measurement frame, as shown in Figure 9-619 (Calculation of Partial TSF Timer field).
-The Partial TSF Timer value is derived as follows, so as to have units of TUs: from the 64 TSF timer bits at the start of the first burst instance of an FTM session, where the 10 least significant bits equal 0, remove the most significant 38 bits and the least significant 10 bits.
+The value in the Partial TSF Timer subfield is the partial value of the responding STA’s TSF at the start of the first burst instance.
+The Partial TSF Timer subfield value is derived as follows, so as to have units of TUs: from the 64 TSF timer bits at the start of the first burst instance of an FTM session and remove the most significant 38 bits and the least significant 10 bits.

-NOTE—1024 TUs out of the full range of the Partial TSF Timer field are not used in order to allow the recipient to resolve ambiguity arising from 1) imperfect synchronization between the initiating and responding STAs, and 2) retries of the initial Fine Timing Measurement Request frame or retransmissions of the initial Fine Timing Measurement frame.
+The initiating STA indicates a preferred time for the start of the first burst instance by setting the Partial TSF Timer No Preference subfield to 0 and by setting the Partial TSF Timer subfield to indicate the preferred start of the first burst instance, in the Fine Timing Measurement Request frame.
+Otherwise the Partial TSF Timer No Preference subfield is set to 1 and the Partial TSF Timer subfield is reserved.
+The Partial TSF Timer No Preference subfield is reserved when the Fine Timing Measurement Parameters element is included in an initial Fine Timing Measurement frame.

-The initiating STA indicates a preferred time for the start of the first burst instance by setting the Partial TSF Timer No Preference field to 0 and by setting the Partial TSF Timer field to indicate the preferred start of the first burst instance.
-Otherwise the Partial TSF Timer No Preference field is set to 1 and the Partial TSF Timer field is reserved.
-The Partial TSF Timer No Preference field is reserved when the FTM Parameters element is included in an initial Fine Timing Measurement frame.
+The value of the Partial TSF Timer subfield in an initial Fine Timing Measurement frame is the partial value of the responding STA’s TSF timer at the start of the first burst instance of an FTM session.

-Figure 9-619—Calculation of Partial TSF Timer field
+NOTE—1024 TUs out of the full range of the Partial TSF Timer subfield are not used in order to allow the recipient to resolve ambiguity arising from 1) imperfect synchronization between the initiating and responding STAs, and 2) retries of the initial Fine Timing Measurement Request frame or retransmissions of the initial Fine Timing Measurement frame.

-The ASAP Capable field indicates that the responding STA is capable of sending a Fine Timing Measurement frame as soon as possible; that is, the STA is capable of capturing timestamps associated with an initial Fine Timing Measurement frame and sending them in the following Fine Timing Measurement frame.
-This field is reserved in the initial Fine Timing Measurement Request frame.
+The ASAP Capable subfield indicates that the responding STA is capable of capturing timestamps associated with an initial Fine Timing Measurement frame and its acknowledgment and sending them in the following Fine Timing Measurement frame.
+This subfield is reserved in the initial Fine Timing Measurement Request frame.